Recompilation-enhanced simulation of electron-phonon dynamics on IBM Quantum computers: Results

 To see what simulations are achievable on a real quantum computer, we first try the regime from section \ref{subsec:ED_comparison_results} which achieves convergence with the fewest quantum resources.
 For this we consider a two-site system with couplings $V=1.0\hbar\omega$, $\chi=0.3\hbar\omega$, which produces accurate results with as few as $n_x=1$ qubit per oscillator (4 qubits total) and $\eta=12$ Trotter steps.
-The left panel of Figure \ref{fig:v1_realdevice} shows the exciton population, obtained through experiments on the 7 qubit, 32 QV (quantum volume) \textit{ibm\_lagos} quantum computer with $k=8192$ shots per circuit.
+The left panel of Figure \ref{fig:v1_realdevice} shows the population, obtained through experiments on the 7 qubit, 32 QV (quantum volume) \textit{ibm\_lagos} quantum computer with $k=8192$ shots per circuit.
+For all the experiments on real hardware, a measurement calibration scheme was performed to correct for readout errors.
 The triangle markers indicate the results obtained when implementing the Trotterised time evolution operator without approximate circuit recompilation.
 Due to the small size of the system, only 6 CNOT and 12 single-qubit gates are required per Trotter step, producing accurate results for up to 6 Trotter steps of evolution.
 For this simple problem, that corresponds to half the evolved time due to its low total Trotter step requirements.
 Yet the number of gate operations still grows linearly with the number of Trotter steps, such that simulating 7 through 12 Trotter steps of evolution, requiring 42 to 72 CNOT gates respectively, leads to a sharp decrease in accuracy.
 Here we focus on the number of two-qubit gates, as opposed to single-qubit gates, because their error rate is an order of magnitude higher on the devices used.